noazalsman/SnapCaption/README.md

 - Python3 installed.
 - Ionic CLI installed.
 - OpenAI API key.
-- Download the vit-gpt2-image-captioning model from Hugging face (Clone the repo from https://huggingface.co/nlpconnect/vit-gpt2-image-captioning)

-Make sure to place the cloned model in the snap-caption-model\image-caption directory.

 ## Installation
 Follow these steps to get the app up and running: